jmyers7/book/_sources/chapters/10-models.md

 where $\mu = \beta_0 + \bx^T \bbeta$.
 ```

-The second probability density function is obtained from the plated version of a linear regression model:
+The second important probability density function is obtained from the plated version of a linear regression model:

 ```{image} ../img/lin-reg-00-plated.svg
 :width: 50%